-Now we glue the copies of the shrinking star decoration in such a way that all singularities $\sigma_i$ are identified to one singularity $\sigma$.
-For every $k \geq 1$ and every $i\in \{1, \ldots, n\}$, glue the slit in the $a_k^{i,i}$th cross of the $i$th shrinking star decoration to a suitable slit, i.e.\ a slit with the same holonomy vector, on the $k$th torus.
-As the side length $2^{-k}$ of the tori is shrinking, the slits come the closer to each other the larger $k$ is.
+Let us now formally state the construction: For every $k \geq 1$ and every $i\in \{1, \ldots, n\}$, glue the slit in the $a_k^{i,i}$th cross of the $i$th shrinking star decoration to a suitable slit, i.e.\ a slit with the same holonomy vector, on the $k$th torus.
+As the side length $2^{-k}$ of the tori is shrinking, the $n$ slits for a given $k$ come the closer to each other the larger $k$ is.
 This makes sure that $d(\sigma_i, \sigma_j) = 0$ and hence $\sigma_i = \sigma_j$ for all $i,j \in \{1,\ldots, n\}$.
 The resulting singularity is called~$\sigma$.
 Note that the additional gluings extend the length of the rotational components but the topology of $\LT(\sigma)$ is the discrete topology for now (cf.\ the arguments in the proof of \autoref{prop:biinfinite_means_open}).

 We have to do more gluings to provide $\LT(\sigma)$ with the topology of $Y$.
-If $i\neq j$ and $y_i\leq y_j$, i.e.\ if every open set in $Y$ containing $y_i$ contains $y_j$, then we glue the slit in the $a_k^{i,j}$th cross of the $j$th shrinking star decoration to a suitable slit inside the interior of the right half of the $a_k^{i,j}$th disk on the $i$th shrinking star decoration for every $k \geq 1$.
+If $i\neq j$ and $y_i\leq y_j$, i.e.\ if every open set in $Y$ containing $y_i$ contains $y_j$, then we glue the slit in the $a_k^{i,j}$th cross of the $j$th shrinking star decoration to a suitable slit in the interior of the right half of the $a_k^{i,j}$th disk on the $i$th shrinking star decoration for every $k \geq 1$.
 These gluings extend the length of the rotational component $c_j$ but do not change the length of the rotational component $c_i$.
 More important, for every $t> 0$ and $r>0$ there exists a linear approach contained in $B(\gamma_i, t, r)$ which starts at the end point of the slit in the $a_k^{i,j}$th disk for some $k\geq 1$.
-This linear approach is contained in the rotational component $c_j$ and hence every open neighborhood of $[\gamma_i]$ has nonempty intersection with the set of linear approaches contained in $c_j$.
+This linear approach is contained in the rotational component~$c_j$ and hence every open neighborhood of $[\gamma_i]$ has nonempty intersection with the set of linear approaches contained in $c_j$.
 This means that every open neighborhood of $c_i$ in $\LT(\sigma)$ contains $c_j$.

 This ends the construction and all in all, we have shown that $\LT(\sigma)$ is homeomorphic to $Y$ as was to be proven.
 The translation surface $(X,\mathcal{A})$ that we constructed has a compact metric completion and finite area. \end{proof} \end{thm}